yavijava/yavijava/README.txt

 WHAT IS VI JAVA API?
 VI Java API is a set of Java libraries that aim to ease the usage of VI SDK Web Services interfaces.
-It's now open sourced under BSD license.
+It's now open-sourced under BSD license.

 It provides the following benefits to the Java developers: